YLtryingcode/DataVisualization/finalprojectpart1.md

 environmental impact：
-This data was collated from various sources, as detailed in the spreadsheet.
-It will predominantly serve the second part of the presentation, illustrating the differential environmental footprints of various fabrics for part 2. https://docs.google.com/spreadsheets/d/1hrj4aJCeIc_89OIb3LkXiJFCG1WUux7Qz6dmUTkbD-g/edit?usp=sharing
+This data was collated from various sources as I could not find a public avaliable data source that has published all the following data.
+I went on a few sources to collect the data point presented in the spreadsheet.
+It will predominantly serve the second part of the presentation, illustrating the differential environmental footprints of various fabrics for part 2.
+I hope to draw concolusion and also deliver the message of how fabric have different impacts on the enviroment.

+https://docs.google.com/spreadsheets/d/1hrj4aJCeIc_89OIb3LkXiJFCG1WUux7Qz6dmUTkbD-g/edit?usp=sharing

 ## Method and Medium